iproberts/beamformed_si_measurements/README.md

 ## Slightly Shifting Beams to Significantly Reduce Self-Interference

 One key result from [1] is that INR can be greatly reduced by slightly shifting the steering direction of transmit and receive beams.
 We have modeled this statistically in [1] in two ways.

+### Method 1

 The first is by modeling the minimum INR distribution (after shifting at most by some amount) as a log-normal distribution.
 This can be realized in MATLAB using our code as follows.

 ```
 % set neighborhood size (maximum shifting tolerance)